dimaskiddo/docker-chromium-armhf/README.md

 # Chromium in Docker for ARM with Widevine
 This is a Google Chromium container using the armhf architecture.
-Currently, it provides Widevine CDM support.
+Currently, it provides Widevine CDM support with Hardware Acceleration enabled.

 ## Build Docker Container Image